hdkhardikB/practical-app/README.md

 This project was generated with [Angular 6 CLI](https://github.com/angular/angular-cli) version 6.0.3

+## Installing Dependencies

+After cloning the repository, Run following commands.
+1.) `cd platform-app` to navigate the downloaded folder.
+2.) `npm install` to install all dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.